psyen0824/peishanyen.github.io/_pages/about.md

 As of now, I have published:
 - One book (which discusses the fundamental knowledge of big data)
-- Six journal papers (including three papers under review)
+- Six journal papers (including two papers under review)
 - Five conference proceedings

 Also, I have given two talks pertaining to the application of statistical knowledge to some interesting research topics.